kordastilab/cytoClustR/README.md

 #### Step 2: Clustering ####

+CytoclusteR draws cell population heatmaps for your SPADE data using the expression values of the markers you selected in the previous step.
+If you used `Single-sample mode`, only one heatmap will be visible.
+You can work on it or export it.
+Additonal options appear when multiple groups are analysed and comparison between groups is of interest.
+In general, cytoclusteR uses one group of samples as a "reference" group (defined by the user).
+After the clustering of cells from the reference group, pairwise comparisons are facilitated by enforcing the clustering of the reference group upon another group of samples (forced group).
+Reference and forced groups are visualised side-by-side to reveal differences in expression.
+The main options and tabs of `Clustering` are summarised below.

 1. **Main group:**.
 Heatmap of the main group.
 You can select which group to plot using the dropdown menu (visible only when using Multiple-sample mode).
 2. **Forced group:**.
 This tab is useful for comparison of SPADE nodes among different groups of samples.
 When you press `Force heatmap` button the clustering of SPADE nodes in the **Main group** is applied to the group selected.
 This allows for direct comparisons of SPADE nodes and cell subpopulations among groups.
-3. **Overlay groups:** Comparison of the two groups in the `Forced group` tab.
-Third heatmap illustrates the difference in expression between the two groups.
-Expression values of the `Forced group` are subtracted from the `Main group`.
+3. **Overlay groups:** Heatmap illustrates the difference in expression between the two groups.
+Expression values of the `Forced group` are subtracted from those of the `Main group`.

-Visualization parameters can be altered in the `Heatmap configuration` box.
+* Visualization parameters can be altered in the `Heatmap configuration` box.
 Using the `Heatmap configuration` box users can also select additional markers to annotate or sort the heatmap.

-Download the heatmap or the data using the `Download plot` or `Download data` buttons.
+* Download the heatmap or the data using the `Download plot` or `Download data` buttons.

-Hierarchical clustering and visualisation is performed using the default settings of [`ComplexHeatmap R package`](https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html).
+* Hierarchical clustering and visualisation is performed using the default settings of [`ComplexHeatmap R package`](https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html).

-#### Post-processing ####
+#### Step 3: Post-processing ####

 In this tab you can define up to three markers to divide the SPADE nodes in `High`, `Medium` and `Low` expression for each marker.
 A z-score is calculated for each node and marker.
 When the z-score >= 1 the expression level is set to High(H), when the z-score > -1 and < 1 the expression level is set to Medium (M) and when the z-score <= -1 the expression level is set to Low(L) for each marker selected.